roncterry/odctl/README.md

 Display the status of the Systemd service that monitors the sync profile.

+`odctl reauth`

+Reauthorize (log out then log back in) the onedrive client with OneDrive/SharePoint.
+This will refresh the authentication token if it has gone stale.
+You will need to follow the instructions that are displayed in the terminal to use the provided URL in a web browser to log in and then copy/paste the resulting URL from the browser back to the command line.

 `odctl status`

 Kick off a resync of the sync profile.
 (Must be done after editing the `config` file or the `sync_list` file).